theNewDynamic/minjinlee.com/_posts/2017-02-06-nprs-morning-edition-interview-with-lynn-neary-podcast.md

 ---

-&nbsp;

-PACHINKO Is A Family Saga of Exile, Discrimination...And Japanese Pinball
+PACHINKO Is A Family Saga of Exile, Discrimination…And Japanese Pinball

-&nbsp;

 Pinball is big business in Japan.
 Known as pachinko, the multibillion-dollar industry is dominated by Korean Japanese, an immigrant community that has been unwelcome and ill-treated for generations.